 Blocked Tear Ducts

 As we mentioned before, some breeds of cat have issues with tear drainage.
-And when tears aren’t draining properly, this can lead to blockages.
+And when tears aren’t draining properly, this can lead to a blocked tear duct (or ducts).
 Blockages will further exacerbate tear runoff, and need to be treated by a vet.

 Sudden Increase In Tearing

 A sudden increase in tearing, staining, and/or hair around the eyes may be a sign of “epiphora”, which is the medical term for excessive tearing.
 If you suspect your cat is experiencing “epiphora”, we recommend you visit your vet ASAP.
 “Epiphora” can influence tear flow, tear production or eye function.
-The treatment may vary, depending on the underlying issue determined by your vet.
+The treatment may vary, depending on the underlying issue.
+If your cat’s watery eyes don’t clear up, be sure to take them to a vet for thorough examination.

 Keep Your Cat Healthy